A computer program written for use in Linguistics 120A, "Phonology I", in the Department of Linguistics at UCLA.

 For convenience, you may create a shortcut.
 Click on My Computer, then C:, then Program Files, then right-click on FeaturePad.exe, select Create Shortcut and drag the new shortcut to the desktop.
 This new new icon will start FeaturePad whenever you click on it.

-The program is extremely simple; for a brief tutorial, you can download this problem set.
+The program is very simple to use.
+For a brief tutorial, download this pdf document.

 The program has been slightly revised to help it to run on public computer facilities (the problem addressed : versions of Windows that block access to various folders on the hard disk).